CSWesley/MacScreenClose/README.md

 #### Method 2

-You can directly download the .zip file from the GitHub repo which contains the .pkg file.
+You can directly download the .zip file from the MediaFire link which contains the .pkg file.

 (Add this soon)